gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 ### vs. Real-World Dataset Result (Czech FOI Deaths + Real Doses) for AG70

-This run applies the time-varying Cox proportional hazards model to **real-world data from the Czech Republic**, using actual vaccination dates and recorded all-cause deaths.
+This run applies the time-varying Cox proportional hazards model to **real-world data from the Czech Republic**, using actual vaccination dose dates and recorded all-cause deaths.
 The analysis focused on deaths observed from start 01.01.2020 as day 0 up to day 1095.

 The model includes two covariates: